agent00biber/lovable-survey-creator/README.md

 This could be a very long list but I will just state the most prominent bugs:

-- _after navigation between the different subtabs of Analyze, the navigation to the other routes fails_ (and I dont know why)
+- _after navigation between the different sub-tabs of "Analyze", the navigation to the other routes fails_ (and I don't know why)
 - jumping navigation of the hamburger menu icon
 - survey state object needs to be cleared after publishing
 - "copy to clipboard" should only color the selected survey and not all of them